nebulae-official/Orion/docs/index.md

 # ✨ Nebula Orion

 <div class="hero">
-  <h1>The Cosmic Toolkit for Social Media, AI, and Video Production</h1>
+  <h1>A Powerful Toolkit for Notion Management</h1>
-  <p>Harness the power of the stars with this comprehensive Python library</p>
+  <p>Harness the power of Notion with this comprehensive Python library</p>
   <a href="getting-started/installation/" class="md-button md-button--primary">Get Started</a>
   <a href="https://github.com/yourusername/orion" class="md-button">GitHub</a>
 </div>

 ## 🚀 Overview

-Nebula Orion is a powerful Python library designed to streamline and enhance your workflow across social media management, AI operations, and video production automation.
-With its modular architecture named after stars in the Orion constellation, this toolkit empowers you to build robust, scalable solutions for your digital content needs.
+Nebula Orion is a powerful Python library designed to streamline and enhance your Notion workspace management.
+Through its Betelgeuse module, it provides a robust set of tools for database management, content organization, and workspace automation.

 <div class="feature-grid">
   <div class="feature-card">